itsdfish/UtilityModels.jl/README.md

 # UtilityModels

 UtilityModels.jl is a collection of utility based decision models.
-Currently, prospect theory is the only model in the collection, but more will be added in the future.
+Currently, expected utlity theory and prospect theory are the only models in the collection, but more will be added in the future.

 # Examples